anthro-id/changelog/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2.0.0-alpha.28 (2025-08-01)
+### Added
+- "Open image in new tab" on images inside the article for mobile device.

+### Changed
+- Minor CSS tweaks on user-owned tickets page.
+- Minor CSS tweaks on event ticketing purchase session.
+- Fix inability to scroll the event ticketing purchase session page for devices that are lower than 720 pixels in height.
+(Thanks to Bee2001!)

 ## 2.0.0-alpha.27 (2025-07-30)
 ### Changed
 - Fix an error where the header buttons remains unchanged after redirection for authenticated users.